BerbelStyle/PhoneCatalog/phonecatalog/README.md

 Finally, there is a footer which contains links to the brands associated to the production of these devices.

+All the data in this app is held in a REST API.

 ## HOW TO START USING THE APP

 To run the server, run 'node app.js' in the /phones folder: